 non-repudiation of the originator of the source code

 Code signing identifies to customers the responsible party for the source code and confirms that it has not been modified since the signature was applied.
-Verification of the originator of the source of the software is extremely important since the security and integrity of the receiving systems can be compromised by faulty or malicious code.
+Verification of the originator of the source code of the software is extremely important since the security and integrity of the receiving systems can be compromised by faulty or malicious code.
 In addition to protecting the security and integrity of the software, code signing provides authentication of the author, originator or distributor of the source code, and protects the brand and the intellectual property of the developer of the software by making applications uniquely identifiable and more difficult to falsify or alter maliciously.

 When source code is associated with an originator's unique signature, distributing source code on the Internet is no longer an anonymous activity.
 Digital signatures ensure accountability, just as a manufacturer's brand name ensures accountability with packaged software.
 Distributions on the Internet lack this accountability and code signing provides a means to offer the needed accountability.
 Accountability can be a strong deterrent to the distribution of harmful code.
 Even though software may be acquired or distributed from an untrusted site or a site that is unfamiliar, the fact that it is signed by a known and trusted entity allows the software to be used with confidence that it has not been changed as compared to the most recently signed version.